MiguelRozalen/geolistic/README.md

 $ node local-geonames-manager-cli -addall
 ```

-You can also download and add individual countries, e.g. for Austria
+You can also download and add individual countries, e.g. for Spain

 ```
 $ node local-geonames-manager-cli -download ES